-MHP Christmas holiday enforcement period begins today
+MHP Christmas holiday enforcement period begins today - BreezyNews.com - Kosciusko News 24/7

 The Mississippi Highway Patrol will kick off its holiday enforcement period this evening.

+Safety checkpoints will also be conducted to enforce child restraint and seatbelt laws while also removing impaired drivers.

-Mississippi Highway Patrol said last year, 141 crashes including three fatalities during the 2016 Christmas enforcement period.
+MHP investigated 157 crashes with 0 fatalities during the 2017 Christmas enforcement period.